gelse/mh_z19-dockerized/README.md

 # mh_z19-dockerized
-dockerized co2 sensor using mh_z19, based on debian:stable-slim
+dockerized co2 sensor which reports to MQTT using mh_z19, based on debian:stable-slim
 size: less than 120 mb

 # How-To